 There are over 100 types of peppers in Mexico alone.
 But Mexico isn’t the only Latin American country to offer you a little bit of spice!
 The Aji Amarillo from Peru is sure to add plenty of heat to any dish.
 And you don’t have to take our word for it.

-Read on to find out all about the Aji pepper and how best to use it in your dishes.
+Read on to find out all about the Aji pepper and how best to use it in various Peruvian dishes.

 What Is the Aji Amarillo Pepper?

 The Aji Amarillo Pepper comes from Peru.
 In fact, it is part of their cuisine’s holy trinity, which also includes garlic and red onions.